Ilya Naishuller: Career

 In 2008, he founded the rock band Biting Elbows as lead singer and guitarist.
-In 2011, he released the EP Dope Fiend Massacre and the debut album Biting Elbows.
+In 2011, they released the EP Dope Fiend Massacre and their debut album Biting Elbows.

 In 2011, he directed and edited the music video for The Stampede, a song featured in Dope Fiend Massacre EP.
 The music video was shot entirely in POV, it also serves as inspiration and build-up for Bad Motherfucker, another music video for the hit single.
 It was released in 2013, quickly becoming a viral online hit, accumulating over 150 million views.
 The video caught the attention of Hollywood agents and talents, notably by filmmaker Darren Aronofsky.

 In 2015, Naishuller directed the independent feature film Hardcore, later renamed Hardcore Henry.
 It stars Sharlto Copley, Danila Kozlovsky, Haley Bennett, and Tim Roth.
 It was produced by Timur Bekmambetov, Inga Vainshtein Smith, and Ekaterina Kononenko.
 It was filmed entirely in POV as well.
 Naishuller is credited as screenwriter, director, producer and acted as one of the people playing the titular character.
 The film premiered at the Toronto International Film Festival in 2015 and won the festival's People's Choice Award.
 It was released theatrically by STXfilms on April 8, 2016.
 It went on to gross $14.3 million USD, in the US.
 Simultaneously, a comic book was released titled "Hardcore Akan #1", written by Naishuller, Brian Phillipson, and Will Stewart.
 It is a prequel to the film and provides the backstory for Akan, a villain in the film.

 In 2016, he directed the music video for "False Alarm" by The Weeknd; it stars Kristine Froseth and Damion Poitier.
 In 2017, he directed the music video for Kolshchik by Russian rock band Leningrad, it won the Berlin Music Video Awards in 2017, while taking the first place for the "Best Concept" category.
 He has also directed 3 other music videos for the band, that being Voyage, Ju-Ju, and Tsoi.

 In 2021, Naishuller directed Nobody, an American action film written by Derek Kolstad.
 It stars Bob Odenkirk, Connie Nielsen, Aleksei Serebryakov, RZA and Christopher Lloyd.
 It premiered as theaters in the United States were starting to reopen, following the initial COVID-19 outbreak.
 Nobody debuted at #1 at the US Box Office in its opening weekend.

 He directed Heads of State, written by Josh Appelbaum, André Nemec, and Harrison Query.
 It stars Idris Elba, John Cena, and Priyanka Chopra.
 Heads of State was released on July 2nd, 2025 on Prime Video.